Fanny Brice: Legacy

 For her contributions to the film and radio industries, Brice was posthumously inducted into the Hollywood Walk of Fame with two stars.
 Her motion-pictures star is located at 6415 Hollywood Boulevard, while her radio star is located at 1500 Vine Street.

-The Stony Brook campus of the State University of New York (SUNY at Stony Brook) had a Fannie Brice Theatre, a 75-seat venue that was used for a variety of performances, including a 1988 production of the musical Hair, staged readings, and a studio classroom space.
+The Stony Brook campus of the State University of New York (SUNY at Stony Brook) had a Fannie Brice Theatre, a 75-seat venue that was used for a variety of performances, including a 1992 production of the musical Hair, staged readings, and a studio classroom space.

-Mexican comedienne Maria Elena Saldana was influenced by Brice and created a character similar to Brice's Baby Snooks, la Guereja.
+Mexican comedian Maria Elena Saldana was influenced by Brice and created a character similar to Brice's Baby Snooks, La Guereja.

 In 1991, the US Postal Service featured Brice on a first-class stamp, the only woman included as part of a "Comedian Commemorative Issue", illustrated by Al Hirschfeld.

-In 2006, Brice was featured in the film Making Trouble-Three Generations of Funny Jewish Women, a tribute to Jewish comediennes produced by the Jewish Women's Archive.
+In 2006, Brice was featured in the film Making Trouble-Three Generations of Funny Jewish Women, a tribute to Jewish women comedians produced by the Jewish Women's Archive.

+"Fanny's", the restaurant in the Academy Museum in Los Angeles is named after Fanny Brice.